-- Students in this course attend class online.
-Attendance requirements will include logging on to the course 2-3 times per week, to be documented through the Blackboard system. - If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to withdraw from the course.
-A formal drop of the course will prevent an "F" and will help protect the student's grade point average.
-Drops may be completed through the student support offices at South Plains College. - Last drop date for the college is April 27, 2023.
+- Attendance plays a large part in student success.
+In this class, attendance requirements include logging into the course 2-3 times per week, documented through the Blackboard system. - If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to withdraw from the course.
+A formal drop of the course will prevent an "F" and helps protect the student's grade point average.
+Drops may be completed through the student support offices at South Plains College. - Last drop date for the college is April 25, 2025.